morsning/react/README.md

 Typically used when rendering out list items from some array of data.
 * Passing data from a child to a parent can be achieved through defining a function in the parent which will function as a callback function.
 This function is passed into the component as a prop and invoked within the child component giving us access to the result in the Parent component.
 * We use event handlers to run functionality upon user interaction.
+* When we style a element inline we pass in a JSON containing the css rules we which to apply, when the css-property is a two word property for instance background-color we remove the dash and camelsase it, so backgroundColor instead of the ordinary background-color.

 ## Lecture 3